 The goal of Refuga is to bring like-minded people together, whether it is an aspiring entrepreneur or someone who runs a big company, and combine them with adventure and experiences that will change their mindsets and perspectives.

-Their tours are rather short-term, between 5 and 15 days, and bring you to places like Morocco, Nepal, North Korea or Russia.
-Prices vary depending on the trip, but start at about $1,700.
+Their tours are rather short-term, between 5 and 15 days, and bring you to places like Morocco, Nepal, North Korea, or Russia.
+Prices vary depending on the trip but start at about $1,100.

 11. WiFly Nomads

-WiFly Nomads brings you to Bali for 2 weeks.
-In a series of hands-on workshops, participants learn the basics of a nomadic lifestyle.
-Aspiring nomads find out how to build an online business, how to score remote jobs and how to build a personal brand.
+WiFly Nomads brings you to Bali for 5 days.
+In a series of hands-on workshops, participants learn the basics of a remote career.
+Aspiring nomads find out what remote jobs is the right one for them and join a global community.

 As you can see, you have plenty of digital nomad programs to choose from.
 Whether you want to join a retreat for a year or only 2 weeks – there are many experiences to choose from.
 Make sure to also google a few reviews before applying or booking a trip, to find out if this particular program is the right one for you.